nanobox-io/nanobox-docs/source/getting-started/dev-workflow.html.md

 ```

 ### Craft Some Code
 Do what you do best, code.
 Your local codebase is mounted into your Nanobox container, so any changes you make will be reflected in your dev environment.
-If you make any changes to your boxfile.yml, run `nanobox build` and `nanobox dev deploy` to apply those changes to your dev platform.
+If you make any changes to your boxfile.yml, run `nanobox build` and `nanobox dev deploy` to apply those changes to your dev environment.

 ## Test Locally